By P.T. Bopanna

 Defending his son, the former MLC said, his son rose to the post of assistant advocate general on his own merit and hard work.
 Instead of feeling proud on a fellow Kodava’s achievement who has an opportunity to become an SC judge in the future ,Nachappa is planting venom in the society to tarnish his son’s image, he alleged.

-The decision to stay the Kodava survey was taken by the chief minister to apparently keep Subbaiah in good humour as the latter is known as a ‘loose cannon’ in politics and has a ‘nuisance value’.
+The decision to stay the Kodava survey was taken by the chief minister to apparently keep Subbaiah in good humour as the latter is known as a ‘loose cannon’ in politics.

 It may be recalled that Subbaiah’s son Ponnanna was appointed additional advocate general by the Siddaramaiah government which is a political appointment.